 Another form of cognitive dissonance arises when the victim’s behavior (staying in the abusive relationship) conflicts with their self-image or values (e.g., “I am a strong, independent person”).
 To reduce this dissonance, they might change their self-perception or justify their decision to stay, thinking they’re doing it for love, for the kids, or hoping the abuser will change.

 If you’re interested in exploring this topic further, here’s a helpful video:

 Now that we’ve addressed some of the psychological underpinnings of trauma bonds, let’s examine the common stages of trauma bonding and how this all connects.

 The Seven Stages of Trauma Bonding:

 It’s believed in the psychological world that there are 7 stages of trauma bonding.
-While it may play out in this particular order, the stages may bounce around, repeat themselves, or happen all at once.
+While it might play out in this particular order, the stages can also bounce around, repeat themselves, or happen all at once.

 Everyone’s situation is different however it’s common to find that trauma bonding in relationships follows this similar pattern.

 Love bombing occurs right at the beginning of a relationship.
 It’s what you may think of as a “honeymoon period.”

 Love bombing includes sudden intense affection, lavish gifts, and extreme emotional intimacy.
 While this might sound wonderful, it has a dark side.